BabylonJS/SmartFilters/packages/core/readme.md

 The overall system is trying at best to follow 3 simple rules:

 - Be CPU efficient: for instance, we are trying to be branchless in most of our commands and we try to keep the number of commands as low as possible.
 - Be memory efficient: no commands should allocate memory as it could trigger some garbage collection at the expense of frame loss.
 - Be GPU efficient: the graph and texture optimizers minimize the number of "passes" required to render an image and the GPU resources used by the graph.

 ## Requirements for GLSL code

 To be imported into blocks, the following requirements must be met by .glsl files:

+1. The file must start with a multiline comment that contains a JSON encoded GlslHeader object
 1. There must be a sampler2D uniform designed as the main input texture (the one to be passed along) if this block is disabled.
 It must have a comment on its line like this:
    `// main`
 1. There must be a single main function which takes in a vec2 named vUV and returns a vec4, and it must have a comment on its line like this: